 The barriers and challenges disadvantaged pupils face at Kingfield are complex and varied – there is no single difficulty faced by all.
 A key barrier for a minority of children is that of attendance – children need to be in school, ready to learn for any other approaches to make a difference.
 Other barriers to learning, for which we use our funding to tackle, are that of SEN, EAL or issues within the family, which are supported by our home school link worker.

-For this reason, significant amounts of our funding are used to fund our home school link worker and our intervention teachers.
+For this reason, significant amounts of our funding are used to fund our home school link worker, intervention teachers and intervention support staff.
 Our strategy is reviewed annually based on the impact of the previous year's plan.

 For more information on the Pupil Premium, please visit:http://www.education.gov.uk/schools/pupilsupport/premium